Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: BD characteristics

-$Q$ and $U$ show considerable variation, with larger absolute values near the limb.
-Clearly, the smaller grains are more polarizing as is evident from the larger ranges in the values of $Q$ and $U$ on the left side of Fig.\,\ref{fig_uniform_dr}.
-In accordance with Eqs.\,(\ref{eq2}-\ref{eq4}), $Q$ (middle sub-panel) varies as the cosine of twice the angular distance $\beta_{\mathrm{g},ij}$ with respect to $\hat{\mathbf{p}}^0_\mathrm{v}$, while $U$ (right sub-panel) shows similar behavior with respect to the direction $\frac{1}{\sqrt{2}}(\hat{\mathbf{p}}^0_\mathrm{v}-\hat{\mathbf{p}}^0_\mathrm{h})$ ($45^\circ$ from $\hat{\mathbf{p}}^0_\mathrm{h}$).
-As the angle $\beta_{\mathrm{g},ij}$ varies from $0^\circ-360^\circ$ over the entire stellar disc, quadrants of alternating signs are mapped out for $Q$ and $U$ each. $Q$ maps northern and sourthern quadrants with positive values ($Q\ge0$) and western and eastern quadrants with negative values ($Q\le0$), while $U$ remains positive over the northwestern and southeastern quadrants ($U\ge0$) and negative over the northeastern and southwestern quadrants ($U\le0$).
+$Q$ and $U$ show variations in both sign and magnitude, with larger absolute values near the limb.
+Clearly, the smaller grains are more polarizing as is evident from the larger ranges covered by $Q$ and $U$ in the top panel of Fig.\,\ref{fig_uniform_dr_0p1} in contrast to those of Fig.\,\ref{fig_uniform_dr_10p0} (the same color-scale is used in both figures).
+In accordance with Eqs.\,(\ref{eq2}-\ref{eq4}), $Q$ (middle sub-panel) varies as the cosine of twice the angular distance $\beta_{\mathrm{g},ij}$ with respect to $\hat{\mathbf{p}}^0_\mathrm{v}$, while $U$ (right sub-panel) shows similar behavior with respect to the direction $\frac{1}{\sqrt{2}}(\hat{\mathbf{p}}^0_\mathrm{v}-\hat{\mathbf{p}}^0_\mathrm{h})$ ($45^\circ$ from $\hat{\mathbf{p}}^0_\mathrm{v}$).
+As the angle $\beta_{\mathrm{g},ij}$ varies from $0^\circ-360^\circ$ over the entire BD disc, quadrants of alternating signs are mapped out for $Q$ and $U$ each.
+For small grains as in Fig.\,\ref{fig_uniform_dr_0p1}, $Q$ maps northern and sourthern quadrants with positive values ($Q\ge0$) and western and eastern quadrants with negative values ($Q\le0$), while $U$ remains positive over the northwestern and southeastern quadrants ($U\ge0$) and negative over the northeastern and southwestern quadrants ($U\le0$).
+The grains depicted in Fig.\,\ref{fig_uniform_dr_10p0}, however, are large enough to reverse the signs of $Q$ and $U$ relative to those in Fig.\,\ref{fig_uniform_dr_0p1}.

-When the brown dwarf has an exactly spherical shape, as in the top panel of Fig.\,\ref{fig_uniform_dr}, the projection of these angular distances are perfectly symmetric about the center of the disc, and cancel out perfectly to give vanishing disc-integrated values, $Q_\mathrm{da}=U_\mathrm{da}=0$ ({As can be seen from the finite value of $Q_\mathrm{da}$ in the top panel of Fig.\,\ref{fig_uniform_dr}, the convergence to zero of the disc-integration} is less exact for $Q$ than for $U$, because while the quadrature points are distributed symmetrically in the individual quadrants contributing to $U$, no such symmetry applies to $Q$.
-We ameliorate this problem by using a sufficiently large number of quadrature points. {Nonetheless, it remains limited by the finite numeric precision of our computations}).
+When the BD has a spherical shape, as in the top panels of Figs.\,\ref{fig_uniform_dr_0p1} and \ref{fig_uniform_dr_10p0}, the projections of these angular distances $\beta_{\mathrm{g},ij}$ are perfectly symmetric about the center of the disc, and cancel out exactly to give vanishing disc-integrated values, $Q_\mathrm{da}=U_\mathrm{da}=0$.
+(It can be seen from the finite value of $Q_\mathrm{da}$ in the top panels of Figs.\,\ref{fig_uniform_dr_0p1} and \ref{fig_uniform_dr_10p0} that the convergence to zero of the disc-integration is less exact for $Q$ than for $U$.
+This is because while the quadrature points are distributed symmetrically in the individual quadrants contributing to $U$, no such symmetry applies to $Q$.
+We ameliorate this problem by using a large number of quadrature points, but it remains limited by computer memory storage constraints and the finite numeric precision of our computations).